-- Mix brown sugar and cinnamon together in a bowl.
+- Mix brown sugar and cinnamon together in a small bowl.
 Set aside.

-- Using a stand mixer with a paddle attachment cream together the butter and sugar until light and fluffy, about 3 minutes.
+- Using a stand mixer fitted with a paddle attachment cream together the butter and sugar until light and fluffy, about 3 minutes.
 You can also use a large bowl and an electric mixer if you do not have a stand mixer.

 - Add the eggs, one at a time, scraping down the sides and bottom of the bowl after each addition.

-- Then add the vanilla and beat for 30 seconds.
+- Then add the vanilla extract and beat for 30 seconds.

-- Incorporate flour, salt, and baking powder together in another bowl and add into creamed butter mixture and stir until blended.
+- Incorporate flour, salt, and baking powder together in a medium sized bowl and add into creamed butter mixture and mix until blended.
+Do not over mix.

-- Mix milk into batter and beat until smooth.
+- Mix milk into batter and beat until the batter is smooth.